 Slang terms for drugs tend to change over time, but some of the street vocabulary for common substances has remained the same for decades:

-- Methamphetamine: Methamphetamine, often shortened to “meth,” is one of the most widely used illegal stimulants among teens.
+Methamphetamine, often shortened to “meth,” is one of the most widely used illegal stimulants among teens.
 Often sold as a white powder, meth can be snorted, smoked or injected.
-Your teens may refer to meth as speed, crystal, ice, chalk, glass, tweak or crank.
+Your teens may refer to slang terms for meth such as: speed, crystal, ice, chalk, glass, tweak or crank.

-- Ecstasy (MDMA): This synthetic “designer” drug is classified as both a stimulant and as a hallucinogenic substance.
+This synthetic “designer” drug is classified as both a stimulant and a hallucinogenic substance.
 Available at clubs, parties, concerts and raves, Ecstasy promotes a sense of intimacy and produces mind-altering effects.
-Street terms for this drug include X, XTC, beans, hug drug, love drug and E.
+Street terms for this drug include X, XTC, beans, hug drug, love drug, and E. Ecstasy is also known as “molly.”
+If you’re wondering why slang terms for molly are included in the ecstasy MDMA category of drugs, it is because this term is short for “molecular” and refers to ecstasy being in a crystallized or powder (molecular) form – hence, “molly.”

 Slang Terms for Drug Use